Ask Sampson’s Hollow

-Sampson’s Hollow is faith-based enterprise owned by William and Janice Livingston and their family.
+Sampson’s Hollow is faith-based enterprise owned by William and Janice Livingston and family.
 We believe, by faith, we have been entrusted as stewards of this property by our Heavenly Father.
-We believe it is by God’s grace and provision that Sampson’s Hollow has endured.
+We believe it is by God’s grace and provision that Sampson’s Hollow. has endured.
 God has been faithful in the past, and we trust Him for our future.
 We are committed to honoring the Lord in all we do by operating this faith-based enterprise in a manner consistent with Biblical principles.
 As a testimony to our stewardship, and as a reflection of our Commitment to honor God in all that we do, we are dedicated to providing the highest quality of service to our guests.
 In keeping with our commitment to honor God in all aspects of our Operation, we adhere strictly to a Biblical tradition and view of the Sanctity of marriage as a holy estate consecrated by God and Defined as the union of a man and a woman in holy matrimony.
 We hold this immutable truth of scripture to be central to our tenets and religious beliefs.
 For us to offer our property or services in a manner inconsistent with this core value would unquestionably violate our sincerely held religious beliefs.
+1

 U.S.C.A. § 2000bb.
 Burwell v.
 Hobby Lobby Stores, Inc., 134 S. Ct.
 2751, 2767, 189 L.